Do the preparation task first. Then read the article and do the exercises to check your understanding.

 Don’t Tell the Bride

 This show follows people deciding on a new place to live in the UK.
 They are filmed during the process of moving town and house.
-For viewers who are going to buy a home soon, it’s really interesting to see the prices of flats and houses in different parts of the country.
+For viewers who are going to move house soon, it’s really interesting to see flats and houses in different parts of the country.

 This show follows people as they learn to drive.
 People are filmed while they fight with their driving instructors, test the patience of other motorists and pass or fail their driving test.
 Learning to drive is very stressful, as we can see in this programme.